Kajal-Maurya563/SimonSays/README.md

 # Simon says game
-this is created to learn DOMS properties of javascript.
+this is created to learn DOM properties of javascript.